hhhjjc/MAPTNet/README.md

 ## Models

 We have adopted the same procedures as [CPANet](https://github.com/VDT-2048/CPANet) for the pre-trained backbones, placing them in the `./initmodel` directory.
-* If you can't find the corresponding backbone, please click [here](https://drive.google.com/file/d/1ho_PKc880ImdYrPMCifHU5NhDWmnNOKS/view?usp=drive_link) to download.
+* If you can't find the corresponding backbone, please click [here](https://drive.google.com/file/d/1ho_PKc880ImdYrPMCifHU5NhDWmnNOKS/view?usp=drive_link) to download it and check out.

 ## Scripts